-oneworld voted World's Leading Airline Alliance for sixth year running04 December 2008
+oneworld voted World's Leading Airline Alliance for sixth year running04.
+Dezember 2008

 oneworld® has been named the World's Leading Airline Alliance for the sixth year running in the World's Travel Awards - described by the Wall Street Journal as the "travel industry's equivalent of the Oscars".